-Currently there are eight counselors and one supervisor assigned to the domestic violence unit.
+Currently there are eight counselors and one supervisor assigned to the Domestic Violence Unit.
 They are the mental health component of a larger collaborative effort, the Family Violence Protection Team.
-This team brings together law enforcement investigators, counselors, Offices of the County and District Attorney, SafePlace (local domestic violence shelter), and legal services.
+This team brings together law enforcement investigators, counselors, Offices of the County and District Attorney, SafePlace, and legal services.
 Several of these functions are co-located.
-This arrangement employs the one stop-shopping concept that seeks to provide as many services needed by domestic violence and stalking victims as possible.
-These services include the giving of statements to law enforcement, crisis counseling, applications for orders of protection, emergency shelter, transitional housing, and longer-term counseling.
+This arrangement employs the one-stop shopping concept that seeks to provide as many services needed by domestic violence and stalking victims as possible.
+These services include the giving of statements to law enforcement, crisis counseling, applications for orders of protection, emergency shelter, transitional housing, and longer- term counseling.
 Some of these counselors are housed in the larger police substations throughout the city.
 This allows them to also assist people in crisis that call or walk into the substations.
 They also provide victim services assistance to decentralized investigators.

-Violent Crimes Against Persons Investigations Unit
+Violent Crimes Against Persons Unit (VCAP)

-The Violent Crimes Against Persons Investigations Unit (VCAP) supports victims throughout the criminal investigation process.
+The Violent Crimes Against Persons Unit supports victims throughout the criminal investigation process.
 In addition to keeping victims informed of the status of their cases they provide crisis stabilization, personal advocacy and assist in the application process for Crime Victims' Compensation.
-Using their special skills, these counselors perform forensic interviews of children who have been abused or were witnesses to violence.
-They assist victims and witnesses develop composite drawings of suspects and in some cases help arrange for funeral services and transportation of deceased back to countries of origin.
+They also assist victims and witnesses in preparing for composite drawings of suspects and pre-text phone calls.
+In addition, the counselors help coordinate funeral services and transportation of deceased back to countries of origin.
 These counselors are often housed with the investigative units they support.
 They work closely with the Vehicular Homicide, Child Abuse, Robbery, Sex Crimes, and Homicide units.
 Additionally, they are responsible for receiving those who call in or walk into Police Headquarters.
-This unit is staffed with six counselors and one supervisor.
+This unit is currently staffed with six counselors and one supervisor.